a2tt/design-patterns-written-in-python/creational/readme.md

     def render(self, content: str):
         return f'<{self.tag} class="{self.style}">{content}</{self.tag}>'
 ```
-`Element` is the concrete class that we want to create.
+`Element` is the concrete class we want to create.
 The `RawElement` and `TailwindElement` will render differently each other.

 ```python